Intended learner groups

 Provider approval criteria

-Depending on the choice of unit, centres will require access to relevant software, hardware and technical equipment as well as facilities for productions of films and performance.
+Depending on the choice of unit, centres will require access to relevant software, hardware and technical equipment.